PART III: AFTER THE UNSEALING OF THE BLACK MAGE

 Under the White Mage's system of morality, the Overseers refusing to use their power to help people makes them just as morally corrupt as the people who actively use their power to dominate others, as choosing to do nothing in the face of oppression is still a choice that you're making consciously.
 On top of that, not only are the Overseers choosing to do nothing, but they're also trying to force the White Mage to do nothing by binding him with their chains of law when he decides to become a Transcendent and help the world himself when no one else will.

-It’s at this moment that he realizes that his ideal of ultimate light and everything that he’s ever worked for has been shattered, as the Overseers are actively trying to stop him from fixing the world, which is when he comes to believe that they represent ultimate darkness, which is his declaration that their apathy and carelessness makes them evil, necessitatating their destruction.
+It’s at this moment that he realizes that his ideal of ultimate light and everything that he’s ever worked for has been shattered, as the Overseers are actively trying to stop him from fixing the world, which is when he comes to believe that they represent ultimate darkness, which is his declaration that their apathy and carelessness makes them evil, necessitating their destruction.
 Since he can’t physically destroy the Overseers, however, his goal is to destroy all the Transcendents, who are the Overseers’ only means to influence the world.
 However, this is where the fuzziness in his plan starts to manifest, in large part due to an excess of ambiguity on the writers' part.

 If we're getting technical for a moment, while the Overseers aren't doing anything to help the situation on Maple World, they're also not actively doing anything to make it worse.
 Rationally speaking, there's no real reason why removing their influence is going to make anything better when they're not even exerting any sort of influence that we can see.